fermentation in agriculture

 • Complex organic matter is broken down

-• Soluble compounds are released into liquid form
+• Soluble compounds are released

-• Stability and shelf life of plant-based materials are improved
+• Stability and consistency are improved

 What are fermented plant extracts?